CircuitChaos/vtlivesgram/README.md

 which is 1.0 (but can be lower for large zoom values).
 If you resize the window (make it wider) or increase zoom (read below), the speed might decrease, as there's a maximum speed for given window width, zoom setting and sample rate.
-This limit results from the minimum number of samples needed to calculate the needed number of frequency bins, and the formula is:

-maxSpeed = sampleRate ÷ (windowWidth × 2 × zoom)
+This limit results from the minimum number of samples needed to calculate the needed number of frequency bins, and the formula is: maxSpeed = sampleRate ÷ (windowWidth × 2 × zoom).

 * **Zoom and shift.** Waterfall can be zoomed and shifted to focus only on certain portion of the spectrum.
 Zoom and shift is controlled by arrow keys. **Up** increases the zoom, **down** decreases it, **left**